jagprog5/sba/README.md

+# This repo is not in a working state

 # Sparse Bit Array

 A sparse bit array stores the indices of the bits that are ON.
 Made in cython.